nickeson/BlackJack/README.md

 # BlackJack
 A game of BlackJack implemented to be played from the Console by 1 to 8 players.
-Players vs. PC (dealer)
+Player(s) vs. PC (dealer)